joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5658972/2024/07/26/olympics-opening-ceremony-nbc-broadcast-review/

 **Mets ace Kodai Senga returns, then leaves with left calf strain**\
 `The strain will send Senga to the injured list.
-How long he’ll be out depends results of an MRI.`\
+How long he’ll be out depends on the results of an MRI.`\
 https://nytimes.com/athletic/5661888/2024/07/26/mets-kodai-senga-calf-injury/

 **Packers, Jordan Love agree to 4-year, $220 million extension**\